Ours does. Quite often. He’s a Labrador mix.

 - Then, let go of his ear, and let your dog shake all of the excess ear wash out of his inner ear.
 You won’t have to do anything to prompt him to do this.
 Your dog will be eager to give a good head shake the very moment you stop massaging his ear… so watch out!

-Otomax is the vet-recommended choice for treating a dog’s ear infection because it’s one of the few dog ear meds that has all 3 — antibiotic, antifungal, anti-inflammatory medication — in one.
+Otomax is the vet-recommended choice for treating a dog ear yeast infection because it’s one of the few dog ear meds that has these 3 things in one product — it’s an antibiotic, an antifungal, and an anti-inflammatory medication all in one!

 - Use the dog’s own ear to close the opening to the ear and massage the liquid all around the inner ear.

 - That’s it!
 (The Otomax is much thicker than the watery Corium-20, so it’s less messy when your dog shakes his head.)